Vardot/varbase/tests/features/varbase/README.txt

 # test_super_admin: { email: 'super.admin.test@vardot.com', password: 'dD.123123ddd' }

 Feature: Add Arabic language if we do not have it to languages in the system.
-Feature: Add French language if we do not have it to languages in the system.